Hari31416/book_recommender/README.md

 The final dataset created is made of multiple sources.
 The sources used are:

-- [Book Depository Dataset](https://www.kaggle.com/datasets/sp1thas/book-depository-dataset) This is denotes as [1].
+- [Book Depository Dataset](https://www.kaggle.com/datasets/sp1thas/book-depository-dataset) This is denoted as [1].
 (It has over 1M books with genre and description.
 Does not have user ratings.
 More than one author per book.)
 [1]

-- [Goodreads Book Datasets With User Rating 2M](https://www.kaggle.com/datasets/bahramjannesarr/goodreads-book-datasets-10m) This is denotes as [2].
-(It has about 5M books scraped from GoodReads.
+- [Goodreads Book Datasets With User Rating 2M](https://www.kaggle.com/datasets/bahramjannesarr/goodreads-book-datasets-10m) This is denoted as [2].
+(It has about 5M books scraped from Goodreads.
 Also has about 11000 user ratings.
-Does not has the genre though.
+Does not have the genre though.
 On author per book.)
 [2]

-- [Book Recommendation Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset) This is denotes as [2].
+- [Book Recommendation Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset) This is denoted as [2].
 (Has about 279k users with some demographic info, 271k books.
 No description and no genre) [3]

 The reasons behind using three different sources were these: